AnthonyTsiantisUND/SHA256_ASIC/README.md

 ### Key Feautures
 * Input Handling - processes input byte-by-byte and pads for compatability,
-* Message Scheduling - transformms a 512-bit block into 64 32-bit words
+* Message Scheduling - transforms a 512-bit block into 64 32-bit words
 * Compression Engine - performs the hashing operations
 * Constants - use the first 32 bits of the fractional parts of cube roots of the first 64 prime numbers
 * Output Generation - produces the final hash in 16-bit segments